Trump and Congress spar over next coronavirus economic package as CBO paints grim picture of what’s to come

-The result is a myriad of ideas, little consensus, and a frantic search for answers as warnings about the economic turmoil continue to mount.
+The result is myriad ideas, little consensus and a frantic search for answers as warnings about the economic turmoil continue to mount.

-While divisions emerged, the Congressional Budget Office on Friday painted a stark picture of the economic trauma that will last through next year.
-It said the budget deficit will widen from $1 trillion to $3.7 trillion this year and that the unemployment rate will jump from 3.5 percent in February to 16 percent at the end of September.
+While divisions emerged, the Congressional Budget Office on Friday painted a stark picture of economic trauma that will last through next year.
+It said the budget deficit will widen from $1 trillion to $3.7 trillion this year and the unemployment rate will jump from 3.5 percent in February to 16 percent at the end of September.
 It also projected that the economy would go through an extreme contraction between April and June.

-An emerging flashpoint between the White House and lawmakers is aid for hard-hit city and state budgets.
-Many Democrats support federal help while many Republicans have competing views.
+An emerging flash point is aid for hard-hit city and state budgets.
+Many Democrats support federal help, while many Republicans have competing views.
 Trump, meanwhile, has both spoken favorably about state aid and expressed reservations, leaving the White House’s position less clear.

-The White House and lawmakers had already begun debating a new spending bill on Friday, when Trump signed the latest rescue bill into law.
-That law directed nearly $500 billion in aid for small businesses, hospitals and virus testing.
-House Democrats have begun writing a new multi-trillion dollar spending bill, but Senate Republicans are wrestling with internal divisions about whether to halt new spending or do things like boost state aid and create wage assistance.
+The White House and lawmakers had already begun debating a new spending bill Friday, when Trump signed the latest rescue bill into law.
+That law directs nearly $500 billion to small businesses, hospitals and virus testing.
+House Democrats have begun writing a new multitrillion-dollar spending bill, but Senate Republicans are wrestling with internal divisions about whether to halt new spending or take steps such as boosting state aid and creating wage assistance.

-It was the fourth piece of legislation approved in two months and policy makers scramble to arrest the virus’s medical and economic impact.
+It was the fourth piece of legislation approved in two months as policymakers scramble to arrest the virus’s medical and economic impact.
 Combined, the laws authorize nearly $3 trillion in new spending, an unprecedented amount of emergency aid.

 The bipartisan urgency that forced consensus on the first four laws appears to have splintered.

-Along with other priorities Democrats have discussed, including an additional extension of unemployment insurance and another round of stimulus checks to individual Americans, the price tag on Democrats’ next bill could rival the $2 trillion Cares Act passed in late March.
+Combining that aid with other priorities Democrats have discussed, such as an additional extension of unemployment insurance and another round of stimulus checks to individual Americans, the price tag on the Democrats’ next bill could rival the $2 trillion for the Cares Act passed in late March.

-“There will be a bill and it will be expensive and we look forward to doing it as soon as possible because jobs are at stake,” Pelosi said.
+“There will be a bill, and it will be expensive, and we look forward to doing it as soon as possible because jobs are at stake,” Pelosi said.

 But there was scant evidence Senate Republicans would back Pelosi’s approach.
-Majority Leader Mitch McConnell (R-Ky.) has said it’s time to stop spending money and assess what’s already been done, and that any additional legislating should wait at least until lawmakers return to the Capitol.
-That’s currently scheduled to happen May 4, though it’s uncertain if that deadline can be met.
+Majority Leader Mitch McConnell (R-Ky.) has said that it’s time to stop spending money and assess what’s already been done and that any additional legislating should wait at least until lawmakers return to the Capitol.
+That’s scheduled to happen May 4, though it’s uncertain if that deadline can be met.

-Washington, D.C. is under a stay-at-home order through May 15 with Mayor Muriel Bowser saying the virus is expected to peak in the District sometime in May.
+Washington is under a stay-at-home order through May 15, with Mayor Muriel E. Bowser (D) saying the virus is expected to peak in the District sometime in May.

 Congressional Republicans have also increasingly begun to voice concerns about the rising budget deficit, something that irritates Democrats who counter that Republicans passed a $1.5 trillion tax cut in 2017 that has added to the deficit for several years.

-“The fact that states like Illinois and California have spent like drunken sailors should not penalize taxpayers in the other states who’ve lived within their means," Sen. Ted Cruz (R-Texas) said in an interview Friday with The Washington Post.
+“The fact that states like Illinois and California have spent like drunken sailors should not penalize taxpayers in the other states who’ve lived within their means,” Sen. Ted Cruz (R-Tex.) said in an interview Friday with The Washington Post.

 Of all the ideas being discussed, money for cities and states is now the biggest sticking point in the next round of spending.
 The Cares Act devoted $150 billion to localities to respond to the coronavirus, but governors have been asking for at least $500 billion more as their budgets get slammed.

 They are also seeking flexibility to use the aid for general budgetary demands, not just their coronavirus response.
-Democrats tried but failed to get an additional $150 billion for cities and states into the legislation that Trump signed on Friday.
+Democrats tried but failed to get an additional $150 billion for cities and states into the legislation that Trump signed Friday.

-McConnell has voiced opposition to bailing out state budgets, suggesting in a radio interview earlier this week that they should have the option of filing for bankruptcy, a comment that drew blowback from governors.
+McConnell has voiced opposition to bailing out state budgets, suggesting in a radio interview this week that they should have the option of filing for bankruptcy, a comment that drew blowback from governors.
 But his view is supported by many fellow Senate Republicans who oppose federal help for states they say managed their budgets poorly long before the coronavirus hit.

-Trump has sounded increasingly sympathetic to that point of view, even though he said over Twitter earlier this week that the next legislative initiative should include “fiscal relief to State/Local Governments for lost revenues from COVID 19.”
+Trump has sounded increasingly sympathetic to that point of view, even though he said on Twitter this week that the next legislative initiative should include “fiscal relief to State/Local Governments for lost revenues from COVID 19,” the disease caused by the coronavirus.

-Several governors recently urged Trump to help states with their finances during a recent phone call, and they played to his concerns about the state of economy heading into the election.
+Several governors urged Trump to help states with their finances during a recent phone call, and they played to his concerns about the state of economy heading into the election.

-“What really concerns us, Mr. President, is that this will make it much harder for us to have a strong economic recovery which I know is a top priority for you,” said Gov. Larry Hogan of Maryland, president of the National Governors Association, according to a recording of the call reviewed by the Washington Post.
+“What really concerns us, Mr. President, is that this will make it much harder for us to have a strong economic recovery, which I know is a top priority for you,” said Maryland Gov. Larry Hogan (R), president of the National Governors Association, according to a recording of the call reviewed by The Washington Post.

-Trump said that “some of the states as you know very well had a lot of problems before we got hit by the invisible enemy.”
+Trump said, “Some of the states, as you know very well, had a lot of problems before we got hit by the invisible enemy.

-“And certainly now, they definitely have very exaggerated problems,” he said.
+“And certainly now, they definitely have very exaggerated problems.”

 But Trump also reiterated his commitment to working on the issue in the next recovery bill, which is being referred to as “Phase 4″ even though it is the fifth coronavirus bill.

 “We’re going to work on that very much.
-We are looking to do that in phase 4," Trump said.
-"I think I can speak for the Republicans in Congress when I can say they want to get it done, they want to do something.”
+We are looking to do that in Phase 4,” Trump said.
+“I think I can speak for the Republicans in Congress when I can say they want to get it done, they want to do something.”

-Some aides have shown Trump financial projections showing how some of the states were already struggling and have argued Trump should not reward Democrat-heavy states with large checks in an election year.
+Aides have shown Trump financial projections demonstrating how some of the states were already struggling and have argued Trump should not reward Democrat-heavy states with large checks in an election year.

 Among those skeptical of the state money is Mark Meadows, the chief of staff.

-But Pelosi drew a red line on the issue Friday, telling reporters: “There will not be a bill without state and local” aid.
+But Pelosi drew a red line on the issue Friday, telling reporters, “There will not be a bill without state and local” aid.

 Top administration officials have largely emphasized the need to spend now, rather than hold off because of deficit concerns.
-Trump himself has never been particularly concerned with the deficit, and has pushed for expensive proposals such as a massive infrastructure bill and suspending the payroll tax, which could force the government to redirect money to the Social Security trust funds.
+Trump himself has never been particularly concerned with the deficit and has pushed for expensive proposals such as a massive infrastructure bill and a suspension of the payroll tax, which could force the government to redirect money to the Social Security trust funds.

-In an interview with Fox News this week, Treasury Secretary Steven Mnuchin said the administration is “sensitive” to the economic impacts of the mounting debt, but stressed that low interest rates meant the actual cost to taxpayers was low.
+In an interview with Fox News this week, Treasury Secretary Steven Mnuchin said the administration is “sensitive” to the economic impacts of the mounting debt but stressed that low interest rates meant the actual cost to taxpayers was low.

 “I think we’re all sensitive to that this is a war and we need to win this war,” Mnuchin said.
 “And we need to spend what it takes to win the war.”